-Oktoberfest 2008 starts on Saturday, September 20 and finishes on Sunday, October 5.
-There’s often a mad rush to find a seat before the beer starts flowing at 10 AM (9 AM on weekends).
+Oktoberfest 2013 is currently underway and finishes on Sunday, October 6.
+There’s often a mad rush to find a seat before the beer starts flowing at 10am (9am on weekends).
 There’s a parade on the second day and a gay party on the first Sunday.
 Weekdays are much quieter than weekends, especially around lunchtime.

 Most of the drinking is done in the 14 big beer tents — actually big wooden halls.
 You can reserve tables through oktoberfest.de, but most sell out months in advance.